treytMSFT/sql-docs/azure-sql/managed-instance/transact-sql-tsql-differences-sql-server.md

 For information about restore statements, see [RESTORE statements](/sql/t-sql/statements/restore-statements-transact-sql).

 > [!IMPORTANT]
 > The same limitations apply to built-in point-in-time restore operation.
-As an example, General Purpose database greater than 4 TB cannot be restored on Business Critical instance.
-Business Critical database with In-memory OLTP files or more than 280 files cannot be restored on General Purpose instance.
+As an example, General Purpose database greater than 4 TB can't be restored on Business Critical instance.
+Business Critical database with In-memory OLTP files or more than 280 files can't be restored on General Purpose instance.

 ### Service broker